 As the world becomes increasingly uncertain, the capacity to deal with failure and difficulty is a more precious skill than ever.
 Froj' aims to harness the experience of learning a foreign language to help students develop the mindsets and skills to better deal with challenges in other areas, through three coordinated interventions in the language class.
 Froj' was developed in partnership with leading experts in high school pastoral care.
 A first complete version of the program is currently being piloted with Ivanhoe Girls Grammar in Term 4 of 2018.

-Mind-frames: get the job that does not exist yet
+First follower: get the job that does not exist yet

 One key concern of international students - and indeed most students - is how to get a job after their studies.
 But few spaces exist to question their assumptions about the job market - particularly the fact that the jobs of the future don't exist yet and a huge number of jobs are never advertised.
 This project – still in early stages – is looking for ways to equip international students with the skills and mindsets to develop and articulate professional attributes that will incite organisations to create a job for them, rather than looking for advertised roles.
 Design work is currently in progress.